Chapter 22 BWV 102 Herr, deine Augen sehen nach dem Glauben

 Oboes above violins.

-At this stage of his career Bach often modifies the ritornello principle so that the opening bars appear more like an instrumental preamble to the movement proper rather than a continuously repeating device of unification.
+At this stage of his career Bach has a tendency to modify the ritornello principle so that the opening bars appear more like an instrumental preamble to the movement proper rather than a continuously repeating device of unification.
 Used thus, it still introduces all of the musical material, is not reprised at the end and appears only sparingly to separate the choral blocks.
 Here, once the choir has entered, there are no passages in which it is silent that last longer than three bars (23-5).
 It continues almost unchallenged throughout the entire movement, creating a perfect union of the vocal and orchestral forces.

 Now the full choir enters dramatically, restating the opening line of text.
 This complete process from the first vocal entry to the tutti statement is then repeated, with the solo line now taken by the sopranos, supplanting the altos.